What Is Swimrun?

 Quite early on, one team appeared with a large inflatable airbed in the shape of a mobile phone, from the company Nokia.
 This was very light to carry on the running legs, and the team climbed onto it for the swim legs, aided by a following wind!
 After that, flotation devices were limited in size to a maximum of 90cm x 70cm.

 A few years afterwards, some teams raced with very long diving fins to help them in the swim sections.
 Again, this was outlawed afterwards.
-You can still use small swim fins, but the limit is 15cm from the toes to the tip of the fin.
+You can still use small swim fins, but the limit is 15cm from your toe to the tip of the fin.
 Not many people use them!

 Two swimrun competitors running a mountain trail on a sunny daySwimRun in Switzerland

-During swimrun races you will always wear a swim cap and a race vest, both provided by the race organizer.
-As well as Otillo, other big event organizers include Odyssey Swimrun and Mudskipper Swimrun Challenge.
+During swim run races you will always wear a swim cap and a race vest, both provided by the race organizer.
+There are various other bits of clothing and equipment that you will need, which we cover in detail at our swimrun equipment page.

 Swim paddles or hand paddles can be any size, but the bigger they are the more tired you will become in the later swims.
 It's a trade-off.